2022 Classic Ride Guide Vol I

 Flying into Portland

-The Sheraton Portland Airport Hotel is the official hotel of Cycle Oregon, offering a special rate on September 6 and September 14 for our riders (and free week-long parking for guests).
-For reservations contact Cassie Soratos, the Sheraton Group Coordinator, at (503) 335-2857 (be sure to mention that you are with Cycle Oregon) or book online by clicking here.
+The Sheraton Portland Airport Hotel is the official hotel of Cycle Oregon, offering a special rate on September 9 and September 17 for our riders (and free week-long parking for guests).
+For reservations contact Kimberly Lawson, the Sheraton Group Coordinator, at (503) 335-2857 (be sure to mention that you are with Cycle Oregon) or book online by clicking here.
+They do fill up, so be sure to reserve early.

 Taking the Bus